top of page

 A GUIDE TO THE COMMISSION PROCESS

-The process is very straightforward and I approach each commission individually, working with you to ensure the end result meets with your expectations.
+Every commission is of course unique and I approach each one on an individual basis, working with you to ensure the end result meets with your expectations.
 I'm very happy to answer your questions with no obligation, so please get in touch.

 DELIVERY